mitrejcevski/blog/content/posts/paparazzi.md

 ./gradlew module:verifyPaparazziDebug
 {{< /highlight >}} to check if we happened to break any of the composables.

-## Leveraging Previews
+### Leveraging Previews
 A very good and common practice in a typical Jetpack Compose codebase is writing `previews` for the composables.
-It allows the developers to see what a composable is rendering and how the UI it spits out looks like.
+It allows us and the other developers to see what a composable is rendering, and how the UI it spits out looks like.
 When that is the case, writing the Paparazzi tests boils down to copy-pasting the preview into the `paparazzi.snapshot {}` lambda.

 ## Next Steps
 If you are looking into more resources to learn Jetpack Compose and Android Development, [join my free training here](https://www.skool.com/android-devs?invite=e7235a1900bf49cb89c043e0fb9753d3).